apigear-io/template-qtcpp/docs/docs/features/monitor.md

 ### Qt Trace Client

 When generating the monitor feature (or olink feature) you'll get an additional folder it the top most directory: 📂hello-world/📂apigear.
 The 📂monitor subfolder contains a client for logging, with a network layer (based on the QtWebSocket library).
-The class handles connects to the `Apigear Trace Server` and takes care of formatting and sending the traces.
+The class connects to the `Apigear Trace Server` and takes care of formatting and sending the traces.

 ### Monitor